Mind the Gap: A Review of Arabic Post-Training Datasets and Their Limitations: Recommendations and Future Directions

 \subsection{Recommendations for Future Research and Collaboration}

 This final subsection presents high-level, strategic guidance for the broader research community.
-These recommendations emphasize principles such as authenticity, cultural representation, and open collaboration.
+These recommendations emphasize principles like authenticity, cultural representation, and open collaboration.
 They are intended to shape future initiatives and encourage ethical, inclusive, and sustainable development of Arabic post-training datasets.